Darwin Core Data Package guide

 Each data file included in DwC-DP is a resource.
 Each resource MUST follow the Data Resource specification.

-Of special interest are resources with (biodiversity) data organized in tables that implement the Darwin Core Conceptual Model (DwC-CM).
-These resources/tables (hereafter referred to as “DwC-DP tables”) have additional requirements.
+Of special interest are resources with data organized in tables that implement the Darwin Core Conceptual Model (DwC-CM)].
+These resources/tables (hereafter referred to as “DwC-DP table files”) have additional requirements.

-Data files representing a DwC-DP table MUST be delimited text files (hereafter referred to as “CSV files”, irrespective of the chosen delimiter).
-CSV files MUST follow RFC 4180, with the following exceptions:
+A data file representing a DwC-DP table MUST be a delimited text files (hereafter referred to as “CSV files”, irrespective of the chosen dialect).
+Table files MUST follow RFC 4180, with the following exceptions:

 -

-A CSV file MUST be encoded as UTF-8 OR, when deviating from that encoding, the DwC-DP table MUST have an
+A table file MUST be encoded as UTF-8 OR, when deviating from that encoding, the MUST have an appropriate

-property that MUST follow the Data Resource specification and the files MUST follow that encoding. -
+encodingproperty that MUST follow the Data Resource specification. -

-When a CSV file deviates from RFC 4180 regarding dialect (e.g., line terminators, field delimiters, quote characters), the DwC-DP table MUST have a
+When a table file deviates from RFC 4180 regarding dialect (e.g., line terminators, field delimiters, quote characters), the DwC-DP table MUST have a

 -